quasipedia/atc-ng/docs/glossary.rst

       generating the so called :term:`gates<gate>`.
 All aeroplanes that are not on ground must enter and exit the aerospace from them.

+   Flight level
+      In ATC-NG, a flight level is the standard nominal altitude of an aircraft above the sea level, expressed in hundreds of metres.
+For example FL 05 means "500 metres asl".

+      Flight levels are the parameter for the ``ALTITUDE`` command.

    Gate
       Gates in ATC-NG are the entry/exit points for the aircrafts.
 An explanation of how to instruct an aeroplane to use a exit through a gate